Beef Panang Curry Recipe — Making a Traditional Thai Phanaeng Nua

-So to get to the bottom of this, I went straight to the top, to Thai Chef Ian Kittichai, whose Issaya Siamese Club book I am currently cooking from, to seek some clarification.
+So to get to the bottom of this, I went straight to the top, to Thai Chef Ian Kittichai, whose Issaya Siamese Club book I am currently cooking from, to seek some clarification on this beef panang curry recipe.

 “In this book I use red curry paste as a base or ‘mother paste’ for the ease of home cooking,” Chef Kittichai explained.
 “An example of this is if you add tamarind and palm sugar with some cooked fish, the red curry paste base becomes a type of gaeng som curry…”